2 men with brown hair press their foreheads together and look at each other affectionately.

 4 levers affecting withdrawal rates

-Since many people equally prioritize spending levels and portfolio preservation, we created a retirement strategy that achieves both important goals—covering current spending while aiming to preserve enough money for the future.
+Since many people equally prioritize spending levels and portfolio preservation, we created a retirement strategy that helps achieve both important goals—covering current spending while aiming to preserve enough money for the future.

-Dynamic spending—a hybrid of the dollar-plus-inflation and percentage-of-portfolio rules—does just that.
+Dynamic spending is a hybrid of the dollar-plus-inflation and percentage-of-portfolio strategies.
 It builds on people's natural tendency to spend more when markets are up and less when markets are down—but moderates the wild swings you get when giving market performance free rein over your spending.

 In other words, it achieves a happy medium.
 Your spending is more flexible than with a dollar-plus-inflation approach but also more stable than with the percentage-of-portfolio approach.
 It's also completely customizable, so in addition to deciding how much to withdraw the first year, you decide how much you're willing (and able) to raise or lower your spending in response to market movements.